-Whether you're considering becoming an education major and want to know its full potential, or you're already a teacher and are looking to explore different options, we lined up a variety of non-teaching jobs that professionals with an education degree and work experience can pursue.
+Whether you're considering becoming an education major and want to know its full potential, or you're already a teacher and are looking at non-teaching jobs with a master’s in education to explore different options, we lined up a list that professionals with an education degree and work experience can pursue.

 Non-Teaching Careers in Education

-Maybe you like being in an education environment – just not in the classroom.
-If you’re passionate about education but know that you don’t want to teach, a wide variety of career opportunities are still available to you.
+Maybe you like being in an education environment - just not in the classroom.
+If you're passionate about education but know that you don't want to teach, a wide variety of non teaching jobs in education are still available to you.

 Education Administration.
 Pursue a move from the classroom to the front office.
 Make an impact on a larger group of students with your teaching degree.
 Education administrators, such as principals and superintendents, set policy and make decisions on a school-wide or school district-wide level1.
-They work with teachers and the school board, review curriculum, develop educational policies, manage budgets and personnel, and much more.
-If you’re interested in taking this career opportunity, you will likely need a graduate certificate of an advanced degree, such as a Master’s degree or an EdD in Educational Leadership and Management – an investment that is sure to pay off.
+School administrators work with teachers and the school board, review curriculum, develop educational policies, manage budgets and personnel, and much more.
+If you're interested in taking this non teaching job starting off as an administration assistant, you will likely need a graduate certificate of an advanced degree, such as a Master's degree or an EdD in Educational Leadership and Management.

 School Counselor.
-Maybe you enjoy working with students and guiding their personal and academic development in the education field – just not in a classroom with the pressures and stressors of a traditional classroom teaching job.
+Maybe you enjoy working with students and guiding their personal and academic development in the education field - just not in a classroom with the pressures and stressors of a traditional classroom teaching job.
 School counselors have the ability to work with a large group of the student population.
-They provide guidance and help students discover and achieve their personal goals2.
+They act as a life coach and provide guidance and help students discover and achieve their personal goals2.
 (Learn more about becoming a school counselor.)

 Instructional Coordinator.
 Quality curriculum is a decisive factor in the effectiveness of education.
 An instructional coordinator or educational consultant evaluates, develops, and implements curriculum for schools to ensure that it is meeting standards established by local school boards, as well as state and federal regulations3.
 Instructional coordinators work in a school setting with teachers, principals, and superintendents, and contribute in positive ways to the education of students – without having to interact with them personally.